 Soils are essential to all plants, including anemones.
 Not only does soil provide a place for plants to anchor, but it also serves numerous other vital functions.

 Soil helps hold water between rain events or watering.
-That means plants will have access to water even if moisture doesn’t fall daily.
+That means plants can access water daily even if moisture doesn’t fall.

-The water holding capacity of soil depends on the soil type.
+The water-holding capacity of soil depends on the soil type.
 Soils with smaller air pockets (aka pores) can hold onto water better than soils with larger pores.
-That’s why water runs through sand more quickly than it does through clay.
+That’s why water runs through sand more quickly than clay.